 When we say that a couple slept together, we mean that they had intercourse.
-We assume that if a man and a woman share a bed it is very likely that they had intercourse.
+The natural assumption is that if a man and a woman share a bed it is very likely that they had intercourse.
 This is because men are easily aroused just from the thought of a woman (possibly semi-naked) lying in close proximity to them.
 There is absolutely nothing a woman can do to make intercourse happen.
 Intercourse relies on a man having an erection.

 The amount of stimulation (length of time) a person needs to orgasm depends on a person’s mental state of arousal.
 A man cannot predict the timing of his orgasm any more than a woman can.
 Intercourse could never provide both partners with an orgasm because the stimulation of intercourse only lasts while a man has an erection.
 Even if a woman could respond to intercourse as men hope, she cannot orgasm at the same time as her lover.
 Women never reach a point where they can no longer engage in intercourse.
-Their supposed orgasms are more like arousal (if anything).
+An orifice can always be penetrated, so it cannot be a sex organ.

 The traditional justification for marriage was to allow a man and women to raise children together.
 Yet most men want sex much more frequently than is needed for reproduction.
 Women are shamed for being sexually unwilling and so causing men to look elsewhere.
 Yet some men are much more sexually demanding than others.
 A women’s sexual reluctance depends on the state of the relationship, her own ability to enjoy eroticism and her partner’s sensitivity to recognising her lower interest in sex.

 The function of sexual activity with a lover is clearly penetration and reproduction.
 But only the male is capable of penetration.
 Although intercourse is justified as an act within marriage that leads to family.
 Frequencies are not defined in terms of reproductive necessity.
 Intercourse frequencies are determined by a man’s sex drive.
 Ejaculating into a vagina has a special emotional significance for men.
-Intercourse completes a man’s arousal cycle thereby providing his sense of emotional well-being.
+Intercourse completes a man’s arousal cycle and gives him a sense of satisfaction and emotional well-being.

 We can differentiate between a person’s physical capability to participate in sexual activity and their emotional amenability.
-A man’s physical capability to engage in intercourse depends on his ability to obtain an erection (of the penis).
-This occurs when a man is aroused, which occurs because he has a mental response to erotic phenomena such as sexual opportunities or nudity of an attractive partner.
+A man’s physical capability to engage in intercourse depends on his ability to obtain an erection.
+This occurs as a result of his mental response to erotic phenomena such as sexual opportunities or nudity of an attractive partner.
 Even if a man reaches orgasm by other means, such as oral sex or masturbation, an erection is still required.
-This is because arousal must always precede orgasm.
+This is because mental arousal must always precede orgasm.